AdBoc/ScheduleMeeting/README.md

 ## Website description

 HP -> Tap on HP to add or subtract from total pool of HP.

 Stats -> In order to change stat tap on number.

 Sills -> Skills values are recalculated with every stat change.
 Press edit to tag and manually increment skill value.

 Save throws -> Tap on saving throw to tag it.
 Only two can be tagged simultaneously.

 Actions -> Tab with attacks, spells, actions and effects.

 Actons -> Attacks -> Add attacks.
 Attaks are sorted alphabetically.
 To give attacks high order give it name with special characters. (example: -Sword- is higher in order than Sword).

 Actons -> Spells -> Add spells, Manage spell slots, Tap on Save DC to select appropriate stat.
 Click on labels to sort spells.

 Actons -> Actions -> Tap to see description of all generic actions.

 Actons -> Effects -> Create and activate effects.

 Equipment -> Add items and use Select to filter them, items are sorted alphabetically.

 Equipment -> Gold -> Tap on total GP to manage your currencies.

 Background -> Describe your character here.

 Quick Accsess -> Change some stats.

 ## Backend

-REST API made in GO and MongoDB
+REST API written in GO

+Database: MongoDB

 API Routes